 On 19 June, Lord Carlile, appointed to independently review the Terrorism Act 2001, released a new report warning that misuse by the police of “stop and search powers” for purposes unrelated to terrorism would risk damaging their credibility.

-Uzbekistan: ICJ and the Academy of Justice open the third cycle of the International Human Rights Law Course🍪 We use cookies on our website to improve your experience.
+HRC61: Oral statement of The ICJ in the interactive dialogue with the Special Rapporteur on the Rights of Persons with Disabilities🍪 We use cookies on our website to improve your experience.
 By clicking "Accept all", you consent to the use of all the cookies.
 If you'd like to control which cookies we use, please visit "Cookie settings".
 To find out more, read our privacy policy and cookie policy.